mcorbin/kvert/README.md

 ## Profile

 We configured in this example the profile into the `config.edn` file.
-You can also set it by configuring the `PROFILE` environment variable when running `ymlgen`.
+You can also set it by configuring the `PROFILE` environment variable when running `kvert`.

 ## More readers

-[Aero](https://github.com/juxt/aero), the library used by `ymlgen` to parse EDN files supports tons of readers out of the box.
+[Aero](https://github.com/juxt/aero), the library used by `kvert` to parse EDN files supports tons of readers out of the box.
 You can find them in the library [documentation](https://github.com/juxt/aero#tag-literals).
 Here are some interesting ones:

 **#include**